reflex-dev/reflex-web/case-studies/autodesk.md

 Their team was able to leverage reusable high level components to build out UI with clean code including:

 - A custom wrapped Treeview component to show the file directory
-- A wrapped ModelViewer React component to view and collaborate on 2D drawings and 3D models via Autodeks Platform Services Viewer
+- A wrapped ModelViewer React component to view and collaborate on 2D drawings and 3D models via Autodesks Platform Services Viewer
 - A table component to show and filter the data

 The team was able to: